-Earthquakes have occurred in 39 states since 1900, and about 90% of Americans live in areas considered seismically active.
-In fact, there were two very recent earthquakes in the Rochester, NY region alone!
-Experienced in May, these small earthquakes were centered several miles below Lake Ontario, less than 100 miles away.
-Although there was no damage done, these earthquakes got us thinking.
+Earthquakes have occurred in every US state, and about 90% of Americans live in areas considered seismically active.
+In fact, a 3.8 magnitude earthquake hit Buffalo, NY on February 6, 2023 and Rochester experienced a 2.6 magnitude earthquake in March 2020.
+These small earthquakes were centered several miles below Lake Ontario, less than 100 miles away.
+Although there was no major damage reported, these earthquakes got us thinking.

 Earthquake insurance – What Western New York residents need to know